thor314/wuncloak/README.md

 Each directory in the site has a **topic page**.
 Topic pages are great places to start your explorations, as every other page in the topic links back to the topic page.
 Topic pages are an attempt to organize a *Map of Contents* of the subject, while topic page content aims to introduce the topic, and give a general guide of how to navigate the topic area.

 Most pages on the site are under construction, but each page has a section for external resources on each subject.
 If you'd like to propose a change to a page or suggest a resource, we'd love your help!
-See the [[meta-Uncloak Contributor Guide|Uncloak Contributor Guide]] for a guide on contributing.
+See the [Uncloak Contributor Guide](https://wiki.uncloak.com/Uncloak Contributor Guide) for a guide on contributing.

 ## How to give
 The site would not be possible without the support of grants and donations.
 The site maintainer works full time on improving site content, alongside volunteer contributors.